companies in marketing informations company marketing

 Office of Government Relations

-Michael J. Schoenfeld is Vice President for Public Affairs and Government Relations at Duke University.
-He oversees communications and advocacy for the university and medical center and serves as Duke’s chief spokesperson.
-He is also an adjunct lecturer in the Sanford School of Public Policy, where he teaches a course on media and politics.
+Michael J. Schoenfeld oversees communications and advocacy for the university and medical center, leads the university’s Washington, DC, center, and serves as Duke’s chief spokesperson.
+He is also a visiting professor of the practice at the Sanford School of Public Policy, where he teaches a course on media and politics.

 Michele Wittman provides the Vice President of Public Affairs and Government Relations with administrative and event management support; manages the day-to-day calendar and travel needs for the Vice President; manages daily operational and administrative activities for the Office of Public Affairs and Government Relations (PAGR); and serves as the main point of contact for the PAGR office.
 Previous experience includes 6 years with the Duke Nicholas School of The Environment as Development Program Coordinator & Office Manager, 2 years as outside event coordinator for the Duke Comprehensive Cancer Center and Duke Liver Center, and 2 years as banquet manager with the Washington Duke Inn & Golf Club.
 Michele is a graduate of Kutztown University in Kutztown, Pennsylvania.